FREQUENTLY ASKED QUESTIONS

 I’m kind of awesome and think I might be too fast for the group.
 Will I get a chance to ride hard?

 Yes!
 Assuming you haven’t been snapped up by a pro team before your trip, that is ;-).
 We promise you will be challenged as much as you want to be.
 Feel free to smash up the climbs full gas, then how about you turn around, descend back to meet the others, and ride up again to support them?
 You will get more riding in and the rest of the group will appreciate it, too.
 In the valleys, you can sit in the wind to help others and maintain more effort.
-We can also add on an extra climb at the end of each day.
+We can also add on an extra climb at the end of each day just for you.

 Can my non-cycling partner join me?